About Us @styleClass>

 Our commitment to contemporary New Zealand theatre is reflected in our Participation programme.

-alongside workshops, Q&A forums with the artists, education packs and digital resources.
+Acts of Imagination is our education programme for schools and kura featuring dedicated performances especially for young people, alongside workshops, Q&A forums with the artists, education packs and digital resources.

 We give thanks to our extended whānau of subscribers who make what we do possible.
 We strive to reach the widest possible audience with our produced mainstage work, visiting company’s work and our numerous workshops and community programmes around Tāmaki Makāurau.

 This is your city’s theatre company.
 Nau mai, haere mai.
 Everyone is welcome.